ColinACampbell/info2180-project-2/README.md

 - Any text editor

 # Working on features
-- Create a feature branch `git checkout -b feature-name-of-feature branch`
+- Create a feature branch `git checkout -b feature-name-of-branch`
 - Always ensure that feature is included in the branch name